kwadrnt/MEAN-review/README.md

 * Comes with "Data-binding, basic templating directives, form validation, routing, deep-linking, reusable components and dependency injection"
 * "Angular simplifies application development by presenting a higher level of abstraction to the developer"
 * "Not every app is a good fit for Angular.
 Angular was built with the CRUD application in mind."

-### What is Node.js?
-- Node.js is a webserver that operates on the V8 Google Chrome JavaScript runtime, allowing you to write server-side code in JavaScript.
-- Node.js provides the ability to handle requests and issue responses.
-- It is fast.
-- It is fast largely because it is asynchronous, meaning code can run in parallel without "blocking" the call stack (the list of other concurrent commands).